Upcoming Music at The Dover Church

 The Ministry of Music

 The Dover Church believes that music has the power to provide beauty and inspiration, to set a mood conducive to worship, to enhance scripture and prayer within the service, to unite and inspire the congregation through choral singing and congregational singing.
 The Dover Church has long been blessed with an extraordinary music ministry that depends on congregational participation.
 At a meeting on January 13, 1764, it was voted to have singing instruction twice a week.
 Beginning in 1770, three men were elected to “line out the psalms” in church for the year, standing in the gallery, leading responsive singing of psalms.

 Today, we offer many opportunities in this ministry.
-Please contact Michael or Stacia Kraft to tell them which group you would like to be involved with.
+Please contact Suzanne McAllister to tell her which group you would like to be involved with.

 Adult Choir rehearses on Sunday mornings, 8:30-9:30am in the Music Room.
 Occational Thursday evening rehersls are also scheduled.

 Concert Choir rehearses seasonally on Thursdays, 8:00 -9:00 pm and occasionally on Saturday mornings in preparation for two Meeting House Music concerts per year, one during Advent and one in April.

 Instrumentalists: People of all ages are encouraged to offer their instrumental talents and be part of our Prelude or special service music on Sunday mornings.